-Major events like the Coronavirus pandemic create new opportunities for cybercriminals to exploit, but smart defense doesn’t let them.
-These tips can help keep systems and data safer in uncertain times.
+Major events, like the pandemic, create new opportunities for cybercriminals to exploit, but smart defense doesn’t let them.
+Follow these tips to help keep systems and data safer in our connected world.

 Get the facts.